 State Health Exchanges

 Since the implementation of the state health exchanges under the Affordable Care Act, some insurers have been limiting the number of physicians in their networks for health insurance products sold on the exchanges.
-In other cases, some procedures such as bariatric surgery may not be covered by these policies or may not be included as part of the essential benefits package determined by the state.
+In other cases, some procedures such as bariatric surgery may not be covered by these policies or may not be included as part of the essential benefits package determined by the state, or if an essential benefit then discriminatory coverage policies may be in place.
 Physician fee schedules may also be reduced, and Medicaid fee schedules that have been traditionally very low have in most states not seen payment increases.

 - General patient safety and quality

 - Regulation of office-based surgery, ambulatory surgery centers, certificate of need

 - Cosmetic laser surgery regulation

 - Definition of surgery

 - Uniform Accident and Sickness Policy Provision Law (UPPL)

 - Provider taxes